nodrogluap/nanostripper/README.md

 ```console
 conda activate nanostripper
 ```

+Not using conda yet?
+Trust me, you should really try it.

 Given contemporary Oxford Nanopore FAST5 multi-read files, the basic usage of this software is like so: